TypeOracle/TypeOracle/README.md

 # Experimental Data

 ## coverage
-### compare_using_different_arguments (Figure 5)
-#### adobe reader (Figure 5(a))

-we use the random type of all (documented+undocumented) APIs,type information of Adobe Document and type information of TypeOracle to fuzz Adobe and record coverage information using DynamoRio

-#### foxit reader (Figure 5(b))

-we use the random type of all (documented+undocumented) APIs,type information of Adobe Document, Adobe's type information of TypeOracle and Foxit's type information of TypeOracle to fuzz Foxit and record coverage information using DynamoRio

-### compare_with_favocado (Figure 6)
+### compare_using_different_arguments (Figure 6)
 #### adobe reader (Figure 6(a))

-we use Favocado and Favocado with type information of TypeOracle to fuzz Adobe and  record coverage information using DynamoRio
+we use the random type of all (documented+undocumented) APIs,type information of Adobe Document and type information of TypeOracle to fuzz Adobe and record coverage information using DynamoRIO

+##### document: randomly fuzzing documented APIs

+we use the random type of document APIs to fuzz Adobe and record coverage information using DynamoRIO

+test_case/: test PDFs

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+all_document.txt/: record the number of instructions of every dir in adobe_sample_input

+##### all_random: randomly fuzzing all (documented+undocumented) APIs

+we use the random type of all (documented+undocumented) APIs to fuzz Adobe and record coverage information using DynamoRIO

+test_case/: test PDFs

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+random.txt/: record the number of instructions of every dir in adobe_sample_input

+##### typeoracle: fuzzing all APIs using TypeOracle

+we use the type information of all (documented+undocumented) APIs to fuzz Adobe and record coverage information using DynamoRIO

+test_case/: test PDFs

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+typeoracle.txt/: record the number of instructions of every dir in adobe_sample_input

 #### foxit reader (Figure 6(b))

+we use the type information of Adobe Document, random type of all (documented+undocumented) APIs and Foxit's type information of TypeOracle to fuzz Foxit and record coverage information using DynamoRIO

+##### document: randomly fuzzing documented APIs

+we use the random type of document APIs to fuzz Foxit and record coverage information using DynamoRIO

+test_case/: test PDFs

+db/: coverage information recoreded by DynamoRIO

+sample_output/: parse result of coverage information

+document.txt/: record the number of instructions of every dir in sample_output

+##### all_random: randomly fuzzing all (documented+undocumented) APIs

+we use the random type of all (documented+undocumented) APIs to fuzz Foxit and record coverage information using DynamoRIO

+test_case/: test PDFs

+db/: coverage information recoreded by DynamoRIO

+sample_output/: parse result of coverage information

+random.txt/: record the number of instructions of every dir in sample_output

+##### typeoracle: fuzzing all APIs using TypeOracle

+we use the type information of all (documented+undocumented) APIs to fuzz Foxit and record coverage information using DynamoRIO

+test_case/: test PDFs

+db/: coverage information recoreded by DynamoRIO

+sample_output/: parse result of coverage information

+typeoracle.txt/: record the number of instructions of every dir in sample_output

+### compare_with_favocado (Figure 7)
+#### adobe reader (Figure 7(a))

+we use Favocado and Favocado with type information of TypeOracle to fuzz Adobe and  record coverage information using DynamoRIO

+##### favocado: fuzzing all APIs using Favocado

+we use Favocado to fuzz Adobe

+test_case/: test PDFs

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+favocado.txt/: record the number of instructions of every dir in adobe_sample_input

+##### favocado+typeoracle: fuzzing all APIs using combination of TypeOracle and Favocado

+we use Favocado and type information of TypeOracle to fuzz Adobe

+test_case/: test PDFs

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+favocado_oracle.txt/: record the number of instructions of every dir in adobe_sample_input

+#### foxit reader (Figure 7(b))

-we use Favocado and Favocado with type information of TypeOracle to fuzz Foxit and  record coverage information using DynamoRio
+we use Favocado and Favocado with type information of TypeOracle to fuzz Foxit and  record coverage information using DynamoRIO

+##### favocado: fuzzing all APIs using Favocado

+we use Favocado to fuzz Foxit

+test_case/: test PDFs

+db/: coverage information recoreded by DynamoRIO

+sample_output/: parse result of coverage information

+favocado.txt/: record the number of instructions of every dir in adobe_sample_input

+##### favocado+typeoracle: fuzzing all APIs using combination of TypeOracle and Favocado

+we use Favocado and type information of TypeOracle to fuzz Foxit

+test_case/: test PDFs

+db/: coverage information recoreded by DynamoRIO

+sample_output/: parse result of coverage information

+favocado_oracle.txt/: record the number of instructions of every dir in adobe_sample_input

 ## vulnerabilities (Table 3)
 #### adobe reader

 #### foxit reader

-## coverage_24
+## vulnerabilities_48
-### documented_random: randomly fuzzing documented APIs

-we use the random type of document APIs to fuzz Adobe and record coverage information using DynamoRio

-test/: test PDFs

-db/: coverage information recoreded by DynamoRio

-adobe_sample_input/: parse result of coverage information

-adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

-res.txt: the final res number of instructions

-### all_random: randomly fuzzing all (documented+undocumented) APIs

-we use the random type of all (documented+undocumented) APIs to fuzz Adobe and record coverage information using DynamoRio

-test/: test PDFs

-db/: coverage information recoreded by DynamoRio

-adobe_sample_input/: parse result of coverage information

-adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

-res.txt: the final res number of instructions

-### all_typeoracle: fuzzing all APIs using TypeOracle

-we use the type information of all (documented+undocumented) APIs to fuzz Adobe and record coverage information using DynamoRio

-test/: test PDFs
+All test PDFs can be downloaded from

-db/: coverage information recoreded by DynamoRio

-adobe_sample_input/: parse result of coverage information

-adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

-res.txt: the final res number of instructions

-## vulnerabilities_24
+### adobe reader

-### documented_random: randomly fuzzing documented APIs
+#### document: randomly fuzzing documented APIs

 we use the random type of document APIs to fuzz Adobe

-test/: test PDFs

 crashinfo/: crashinfo logged by event viewer of windows

-save/crash/: crash PDFs
+crash/: crash PDFs

-### all_random: randomly fuzzing all (documented+undocumented) APIs
+#### all_random: randomly fuzzing all (documented+undocumented) APIs

-we use the random type of all (documented+undocumented) APIs to fuzz Adobe
+we use Favocado and type information of TypeOracle to fuzz Adobe

-test/: test PDFs

 crashinfo/: crashinfo logged by event viewer of windows

-save/crash/: crash PDFs
+crash/: crash PDFs

-### all_typeoracle: fuzzing all APIs using TypeOracle
+#### typeoracle: fuzzing all APIs using TypeOracle

 we use the type information of all (documented+undocumented) APIs to fuzz Adobe

-test/: test PDFs

 crashinfo/: crashinfo logged by event viewer of windows

-save/crash/: crash PDFs
+crash/: crash PDFs

-### all_favocado: fuzzing all APIs using Favocado
+#### favocado: fuzzing all APIs using Favocado

 we use Favocado to fuzz Adobe

-test/: test PDFs

 crashinfo/: crashinfo logged by event viewer of windows

-save/crash/: crash PDFs
+crash/: crash PDFs

-### all_typeoracle_favocado: fuzzing all APIs using combination of TypeOracle and Favocado
+#### favocado+typeoracle: fuzzing all APIs using combination of TypeOracle and Favocado

 we use Favocado and type information of TypeOracle to fuzz Adobe

-test/: test PDFs

 crashinfo/: crashinfo logged by event viewer of windows

+crash/: crash PDFs

+### foxit reader

+#### document: randomly fuzzing documented APIs

+we use the random type of document APIs to fuzz Foxit

+crashinfo/: crashinfo logged by event viewer of windows

+crash/: crash PDFs

+#### all_random: randomly fuzzing all (documented+undocumented) APIs

+we use Favocado and type information of TypeOracle to fuzz Foxit

+crashinfo/: crashinfo logged by event viewer of windows

+crash/: crash PDFs

+#### typeoracle: fuzzing all APIs using TypeOracle

+we use the type information of all (documented+undocumented) APIs to fuzz Foxit

+crashinfo/: crashinfo logged by event viewer of windows

+crash/: crash PDFs

+#### favocado: fuzzing all APIs using Favocado

+we use Favocado to fuzz Foxit

+crashinfo/: crashinfo logged by event viewer of windows

+crash/: crash PDFs

+#### favocado+typeoracle: fuzzing all APIs using combination of TypeOracle and Favocado

+we use Favocado and type information of TypeOracle to fuzz Foxit

+crashinfo/: crashinfo logged by event viewer of windows

-save/crash/: crash PDFs
+crash/: crash PDFs

 # Utility